pavleta-taseva/js-flashcards/README.md

 ## Satisfaction of requirements
 Web application uses the following technologies, frameworks, and development techniques:
-* It has at least 3 different dynamic pages - My cards, Profile page, Create, Edit, etc.
+* It has at least 3 different dynamic pages - My cards, Profile page, Practice List, Create, Edit, etc.
 * Has the required views:
     - Catalog – list of all created records (Flashcards Library)
     - Details – information about a specific record (Flashcard details)